dillonlin75/TicTacToe/README.md

 # TicTacToe
 TicTacToe done on p5js.org
 Created the layout for TicTacToe.

-/nAdditional work to be done:
+Additional work to be done:
   - Create playable interface for players to manually click to place
   - Win/Tie Conditions